-Once you are nearing the end of the selection process, you will be invited to attend a medical, where you will be examined by the Fire and Rescue Service Doctor and your medical records obtained from your GP.
+The Medical Examination is a good place to be, it only happens when your nearing the end of the recruitment and selection process.
+You will be invited to attend a medical examination, where you will be examined by the fire and rescue service Doctor and your medical records obtained from your GP.
 You will also be asked to complete a questionnaire covering your medical history and will then be subject to a series of tests including:

 - Hearing Test – you will sit in a sound proof booth wearing headphones and will be asked to press a button when you hear a range of sounds.